WARNING!

 For photos of the individual fish in the tank, see the pages about that specific species.

-Common plecostomus named Plecy - one, sex unknown (male?), age unknown, bought on 1/28/95, 12.75 inches long as of 7/00, moved from 50 gallon to 10 gallon for one year and then to the 40 gallon tank until 2007 when the 65 gallon was set up.
+Deceased common plecostomus named Plecy - one, sex unknown (male?), age unknown, bought on 1/28/95, 12.75 inches long as of 7/00, moved from 50 gallon to 10 gallon for one year and then to the 40 gallon tank until 2007 when the 65 gallon was set up.
 He may have killed a pair of gorgeous longfin rosy barbs (6/98) with him after a year of co-habitation in 10 gallon tank!!
 I measured Plecy on 1/13/07.
 He was 15 inches long!
+Plecy died on 2/14/20 and was 15 inches long.

 I bought three fantails back in the fall of 2004 with the intention of putting them into my 1800 gallon pond in the fall of 2005 to replace some of the many (~20?) goldfish I had lost to the herons and a mystery illness with no symptoms that killed 14 goldfish.
 When the time came, the fantails were still about an inch long, and I knew they did not have a chance, so I kept them inside.
 My plan was to put them with Plecy when the danios were all deceased and hope they did not catch the fish tuberculosis.
 I planned to try putting the goldfish in, who were then a few inches long, on 1/22/06.
 Here are the pros and cons.